timothycdc/TOSS/site/content/docs.md

 Those with basic programming knowledge will get used to this rather quickly.
 (Cyn Thea, sorry you hate CS.)
 The following tutorials below only work when you switch to Markdown mode.
 Anyway, here goes...

 ### Embed YouTube
 Get your YouTube link and copy out the string of characters after the equals sign.
-That is the unique identifier which we can sub into this shortcode.
+This string is the video's unique identifier which we can then sub into this shortcode.